jibrinx/jibrinx.github.io/index.md

 - **2019** - BS (Hons) in Computer Science from University of Jos, Nigeria.

 ## Work Experience
+<p align="justify"> I am a Research fellow at the West African Center for Emerging Infectious Diseases (WAC-EID) under the D43 TRAIN grant where I will contribute to research efforts in strengthening health systems and improving infectious disease control strategies in Nigeria (Particularly Lassa Fever) My goal is build real time integrated surveillance systems that address the impact of climate change on the emergence and spread of Zoonotic Pathogens.
+<br> <br>
 Previously, I served as a senior Machine Learning Engineer at <a href="https://greysoft.ng"  target="_blank">Greysoft Technologies</a>, Nigeria, leading a team of three ML engineers.
 Together, we tackled local challenges in education, agriculture, and the food supply chain, which led to the creation of impactful startups like  <a href="https://agrobays.com"  target="_blank">AgroBays Agrofoods </a>,  <a href="https://app.5minutes.ng"  target="_blank">5Minutes </a>, and the BRIT App (Bookkeeping, Receipting, Invoice, and Tax).<br>
-<p align="justify"> I will be starting as a Research fellow at the West African Center for Emerging Infectious Diseases (WAC-EID) under the D43 TRAIN grant where I will contribute to research efforts in strengthening health systems and improving infectious disease control strategies in Nigeria (Particularly Lassa Fever) My goal is build real time integrated surveillance systems that address the impact of climate change on the emergence and spread of Zoonotic Pathogens.
-<br> <br>
 I have also contributed to a number of research initiatives, including projects funded by New Venture Fund through Data.org and Microsoft, the Embassy of France in Nigeria's Solidarity Fund for Innovative Projects, and the NIH-supported K43 project (K43TW011416) at JUTH.
 <br>
 Thanks a lot to the support of my advisors and my sponsors, I am able to conduct research and continue learning/building things that interest me.